benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 Setting up accounts for two (or more) nodes for the network with a separate datadir for each using geth.

 Using geth, initialize each node with the new account.
+Utilize the following geth command to setup the first node.

 ./geth --datadir node1 account new <br>

 ![Screenshot: setting up Node1](https://github.com/benjaminweymouth/Blockchain-Work/blob/main/POA%20Development%20Chain/Screenshots/Node1.PNG)

+Utilize the following command to setup the second node.

 ./geth --datadir node2 account new

 ![Screenshot: setting up Node2](https://github.com/benjaminweymouth/Blockchain-Work/blob/main/POA%20Development%20Chain/Screenshots/Node2.PNG)

 ## Creating the Network and Genesis Block